toy/blueutil/README.md

         --disconnect ID       close the connection to device --pair ID [PIN]       pair with device, optional PIN of up to 16 characters will be used instead of interactive input if requested in specific pair mode

+        --format FORMAT       change output format of info and all listing commands

     -h, --help                this help
     -v, --version             show version

 STATE can be one of: 1, on, 0, off, toggle
 ID can be either address in form xxxxxxxxxxxx, xx-xx-xx-xx-xx-xx or xx:xx:xx:xx:xx:xx, or name of device to search in used devices
+FORMAT can be one of:
+  default - human readable text output not intended for consumption by scripts json - compact JSON json-pretty - pretty printed JSON
 ```

 ## Installation